-As part of our series of seeing how each Bible book points us to Jesus, we explore the Book of Proverbs through 2 of its major themes: Wisdom and Way.
+As part of our series of looking at how each Bible book points to Jesus, we focus on 2 themes in Jeremiah: